googleapis/python-aiplatform/README.rst

   dataset = aiplatform.ImageDataset('projects/my-project/location/us-central1/datasets/{DATASET_ID}')

-Vertex AI supports a variety of dataset schemas.
+Gemini Enterprise Agent Platform supports a variety of dataset schemas.
 References to these schemas are available under the :code:`aiplatform.schema.dataset` namespace.
 For more information on the supported dataset schemas please refer to the `Preparing data docs`_.